jwchoi622/TokyoOlympics/README.md

-# Tokyo Olympics Data
+# End-to-End Azure Data Engineering Project

-This project explores the data engineering process using Azure's platform, focusing on building familiarity with Azure services beyond Synapse Analytics.
-It starts with a Kaggle dataset, transitioning through data ingestion and transformation using Azure Data Factory and Databricks, to analytics with Azure Synapse Analytics.
-The project culminates in visualizations with Tableau due to platform compatibility issues with Power BI.
-This hands-on experience aims to deepen understanding of Azure's data services, showcasing a practical approach to designing data pipelines and extracting insights.
+## Overview
+This project is an Azure-based data engineering project, focusing on the entire data pipeline from ingestion to visualization.
+It starts with data preprocessing, leveraging Azure Data Factory for ingestion and Databricks for transformation.
+The project demonstrates effective use of Azure's ecosystem, emphasizing learning and skill development within Azure services.
+Key components include handling Kaggle datasets, data transformation, analytics with Azure Synapse, and visualization with Tableau due to compatibility considerations.
+This project serves as an introductory exploration into Azure platform capabilities, data pipeline design, and data insight generation.

+## Technologies Used
+- Azure Data Factory
+- Azure Databricks
+- Azure SQL Database
+- Azure Data Lake
+- Tableau

 Below you can read my Medium article for a better understanding of the project. https://medium.com/@jwchoi622/end-to-end-azure-data-engineering-project-73ade8163e91